-- 6. ESMA shall develop draft regulatory technical standards specifying: - (a) the specific conditions under which an access request may be denied by a trading venue, including conditions based on the anticipated volume of transactions, the number of users, arrangements for managing operational risk and complexity or other factors creating significant undue risks. - (b) the conditions under which access is shall be granted, including confidentiality of information provided regarding financial instruments during the development phase and the non-discriminatory and transparent basis as regards fees related to access. - (c) the conditions under which granting access may be deemed to threaten the smooth and orderly functioning of the markets or would adversely affect systemic risk.
+- 5. A CCP established in a third country may request access to a trading venue in the Union subject to that CCP being recognised under Article 25 of Regulation (EU) No 648/2012. - 6.
+ESMA shall develop draft regulatory technical standards specifying: - (a) the specific conditions under which an access request may be denied by a trading venue, including conditions based on the anticipated volume of transactions, the number of users, arrangements for managing operational risk and complexity or other factors creating significant undue risks-; - (b) the conditions under which access is shall be granted, including confidentiality of information provided regarding financial instruments during the development phase and the non-discriminatory and transparent basis as regards fees related to access. - (c) the conditions under which granting access will threaten the smooth and orderly functioning of the -markets or would adversely affect systemic risk; - (d) the notion of liquidity fragmentation.